sourav-bk/Golang/README.md

 <details><summary><h3><mark> Range, switch, default, select </summary></mark></h3>

   - ##### Range :
-    In Golang Range keyword is used in different kinds of data structures in order to iterates over elements.
-The range keyword is mainly used in for loops in order to iterate over all the elements of a map, slice, channel, or an array.
+    In Golang, Range keyword used in different kinds of data structures., in-order to iterates over elements.
+The range keyword is mainly used in for loops in-order to iterate over all the elements of a map, slice, channel, or an array.

   - ##### switch, default  :
     - switch :